pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---preprocessor.md

     DEFL var = var+1    ; var is now "+1"
     DEFL var = var+1    ; var is now "+1+1"

+Alternative syntax:

+    var DEFL var+1

+### LOCAL

+Used inside macros to declare the following symbols as local to the macro invocation, i.e. they are replaced by a unique identifier on each invocation.

+    MACRO abc
+    LOCAL l1,l2
+    l1:                 ; replaced by l1__<n> unique identifier
+    l2:                 ; replaced by l2__<n> unique identifier
+    ENDM

+### MACRO

+Define a new macro.

+    MACRO name [arg1,...]
+    text
+    ENDM

+Creates a macro that is expanded when referred to in the opcode field of an instruction.
+The formal parameters are assigned to the actual arguments before the expansion.

+Alternative syntax:

+    name MACRO [arg1,...]
+    text
+    ENDM

 ### #define

 `#define` works like in the C preprocessor and allows the definition of